WELCOME TO AGING IN PLACE

 Our Friendly Visitor program has dedicated volunteers ready and eager to visit seniors in need of a friend.
 If you or a Cumberland senior you know would benefit from regular visits in his/her own home, please call the Friendly Visitor line at 207-245-8033 or email AIP@cumberlandmaine.com for more information.
 You can also learn more about the program by clicking here.

-FOR VETERANS: In conjunction with Southern Maine Agency on Aging’s Vet to Vet program, we can connect veterans who are aging or disabled to other veterans who would like to visit and spend time with fellow veterans.
-To apply for a veteran visitor or enroll as a veteran volunteer, please click here.
+FOR VETERANS: In conjunction with Vet to Vet Maine, we can connect veterans who could use a friend and/or mentor to other veterans who would like to visit and spend time with fellow veterans.
+To apply for a veteran visitor/mentor or enroll as a veteran volunteer, please click here.

 Cumberland Fire Department and AIPCumberland have a number of free programs to help residents keep safe.
 Medical Equipment: The department has a wide variety of durable medical equipment on loan free to Cumberland residents.
 Click HERE to see a list of available equipment.
 Call 207-245-8033 or email firstname.lastname@example.org